If you are a noob on how to grout a tile backsplash? let me upgrade you to the next level.

 Epoxy

-It also has stain-proof making it snatched for the kitchen where it will have to bravely face acids and grease.
+It is also stain-proof making it snatched for the kitchen where it will have to bravely face acids and grease.

 Epoxy grout needs professional assistance as it dries fast and really arduous to apply.
 The recommendations for avoiding this grout are based on its difficult application.